Phuple/Phuple/README.md

-> Kotlin Enthuasist
-> Javascript hater
+> Kotlin Enthuasist; Javascript hater

 JavaScript users, DO NOT INTERACT!!